karimmamer/WheatRustClassification/README.md

 * dataset.py: has the dataset class for training and test data
 * utils.py: utility functions for training, testing and reading dataset images
 * generate_library_of_models.py: generates a library of models with different architectures and augmentations through hyperparameter optimization search.
 It creates “trails” folder in which validation and test predictions of all trail models are stored.
-* ensemble_selection.py: applies Ensemble Selection algorithm on the generated library of models to find the best ensemble with the lowest validation error and use it to create the final submission.
+* ensemble_selection.py: applies Ensemble Selection [7] algorithm on the generated library of models to find the best ensemble with the lowest validation error and use it to create the final submission.
 It outputs final_sub.csv which has the test predictions.

 ## Running

-### Dataset Preparation
+### 1- Prepare dataset

 ```
 python3 prepare_dataset.py
 ```

-### Generate the library of models
+### 2- Generate the library of models

 ```
 python3 generate_library_of_models.py
 ```

-### Create ensemble and generate submission file
+### 3- Create ensemble and generate submission file

 ```
 python3 ensemble_selection.py